How Much Is A Bitcoin Transaction Fee?

 TABLE OF CONTENTS

 The average Bitcoin transaction fee is USD 3.76 at the time of writing, which is the lowest it has been in the last 5 years.
 The USD TX fee for Bitcoin is not constant and fluctuates over time depending on the network congestion.
 The fee is only incurred when a transfer on the BTC blockchain is processed and validated by a miner or mining pool.

 How High Do Bitcoin Transaction Fees Go?

-At the height of the bull market, in April 2021, the Bitcoin transfer fee reached its highest point at ~$60 per BTC transaction.
-Since then, Bitcoin transaction fee has plummeted and remained at record lows, at ~$1 per transaction.
+At the height of the bull market in April 2021, the Bitcoin transfer fee reached its highest point at ~$60 per BTC transaction.
+Since then, the Bitcoin transaction fees have plummeted and remained at record lows, at ~$1 per transaction.
 There are multiple reasons why this happened.
 But first, let’s dive into Bitcoin’s monetization mechanism.

 Why Does Bitcoin Have a Transaction Fee?